nbeversl/urtext_docs/README.md

 # Using this document

 This is a documentation of Urtext, written in Urtext.
-It can be used in an Urtext implementation to try out the features described.
+It can be used in an Urtext implementation as both a reference manual and an example project.
 If you're reading this on Github, the README.MD file was generated from the Urtext files in this repository.
 The repository itself is an Urtext project that can be cloned/downloaded and used in Urtext.
 Being in plaintext, the project is also human readable.
-To

 ## With Sublime Text

 - First set up Urtext in Sublime.
-Follow the instructions at [Dependencies and Installation (Sublime)](#dependencies-and-installation-(sublime))
+Follow the instructions at [Dependencies and Installation (Sublime)](#dependencies-and-installation-sublime)
 - Clone/download this repository and open it up in Sublime.
 It will automatically be read as an Urtext project when you can navigate.
 To get started quickly, follow these tips, which are described in greater detail in their respective sections of this documentation.

 - To go to a link in the table of contents, press ctrl-shift-/ from any line.
 Links are three-character node-IDs preceded by one or two right-angle brackets.
 (See [Links and Pointers](#links-and-pointers) for more information).